IgnitionBoulder/2015week2/deliverables/README.md

 What are Objects?<br>
 An abstract data type with abilities like inheritance<br>
 What are Methods?<br>
 Functions...
-Don't know why they're not named functions What are Classes?<br>
+Don't know why they're not named functions<br>
+What are Classes?<br>
 A template for creating objects<br>
 What are Blocks?<br>